This guide explores the basics of home management for brand new homemakers: your attitude, your schedules, and more.

 You can devote a daily per week to this task, do it seasonally, or break it down into daily bite-sized tasks.
 Just make sure it gets done, one way or the other.

-Organizing and decluttering
+Organizing and Decluttering

-If you are just getting started with homemaking, you have the advantage of a fresh start.
-You probably haven’t accumulated years of clutter.
-Keeping your house clutter-free from the beginning will make the rest of your life much easier.
 People will often want to give you their hand-me-downs when you are young, which is great!
-I always recommend taking them, but be selective and throw out what you can’t use right away.
+I always recommend taking them, but be selective and discard what you can’t use immediately.
 If you just keeping adding more and more stuff, you will have a cluttered house.

-It requires self discipline, but it’s better than having a mess on your hands years later.
+It requires self-discipline, but it’s better than having a mess on your hands years later.

 Laundry